 The Latin America and Caribbean region – one of the world's most disaster-prone areas and amongst the most affected by violence and forced displacement – is home to close to 650 million people.
 EU humanitarian aid focuses on the populations most affected by natural hazards and man-made crises, including violence and population displacement, and on preparing communities to face multiple disasters.

-Droughts, floods, hurricanes, landslides, earthquakes, and volcanic eruptions regularly devastate infrastructure, causing significant loss of lives and livelihoods.
-The Niño phenomenon – an abnormal warming of the Pacific Ocean which wreaks havoc on global weather patterns – is one such catastrophic weather event.
+Droughts, floods, hurricanes, landslides, earthquakes and volcanic eruptions regularly devastate infrastructure, causing significant loss of lives and livelihoods.
+The Niño phenomenon – an abnormal warming of the Pacific Ocean, which wreaks havoc on global weather patterns – is one such catastrophic weather event.

 Conflict and violence also plague several Latin American and Caribbean countries.
 Despite the peace agreement reached in 2016, new dynamics in Colombia’s long-standing internal conflict have resulted in new internal displacement and a growing number of communities without access to basic services.
-Since its start, the conflict has generated a staggering official figure of 7.7 million internally displaced people (IDPs) – the world’s largest number.
+Since its start, the conflict has generated a staggering official figure of 7.5 million internally displaced people (IDPs) – the world’s largest number.

 Central America’s 'Northern Triangle' of Honduras, El Salvador and Guatemala accounts for violence rates and humanitarian effects similar to war zones.
 Armed violence leads to the forced displacement of thousands of vulnerable families and children.